UK Clinical Pharmacy Association

 Infection risk

-Some data suggests that not all DMARDs carry the same infection risk.
-There are limited data available regarding use of azathioprine and perioperative infection.
+Some data suggest that not all DMARDs carry the same infection risk.
+There is limited data available regarding the use of azathioprine and perioperative infection.
 A retrospective study of joint surgeries in rheumatoid arthritis patients found that two-thirds of patients receiving DMARDs, including azathioprine, demonstrated no association with perioperative infection.
+Azathioprine is considered an immunomodulator (as opposed to an immunosuppressant), and the evidence for perioperative use of immunomodulators suggests they do not increase adverse perioperative outcomes.

 References

-Baxter K, Preston CL (eds), Stockley’s Drug Interactions (online) London: Pharmaceutical Press. http://www.medicinescomplete.com [Accessed on 2nd June 2019]
+Baxter K, Preston CL (eds), Stockley’s Drug Interactions (online) London: Pharmaceutical Press. http://www.medicinescomplete.com [Accessed 30th March 2026]

-Ledingham J, Gullick N, Irving K et al. Rheumatology Guidelines.
-The British Society of Rheumatology and British Health Professionals in Rheumatology.
-BSR and BHPR guideline for the prescription and monitoring of non-biologic disease-modifying anti-rheumatic drugs.
+Ledingham J, Gullick N, Irving K et al. BSR and BHPR guideline for the prescription and monitoring of non-biologic disease-modifying anti-rheumatic drugs.
 Rheumatology.
-2017; 56(6):865-68 and online supplementary information www.rheumatology.oxfordjournals.org [Accessed on 2nd June 2019]
+2017;56(6):865–8

-Summary of Product Characteristics – Azathioprine 50mg Tablets.
-Accord-UK Ltd. Accessed via www.medicines.org.uk 2/06/2019 [date of revision of the text October 2017]
+Summary of Product Characteristics - Azathioprine 50mg Film-Coated Tablets.
+Tillomed Laboratories Ltd. Accessed via www.medicines.org.uk 1/01/2025 [date of revision of the text 18th July 2023].